 - Natya Resort Ubud: A glorious countryside resort set among lush greenery.
 Rooms are spacious & luxurious, decked out with classic Balinese designs that add tremendous depth & character.
 Upgrade to one of the Royal Villas to soak away your cares in your own private infinity pool.

-✓ Best area to stay in Bali for a relaxed family vacation with great beaches & gorgeous sunrises
+✓ Recommended area to stay in Bali for a relaxed family vacation with great beaches & gorgeous sunrises

 As one of the first parts of Bali developed for tourism, Sanur feels more like a classic Bali resort experience than the more recently developed areas of the west coast.
 What’s great about Sanur is that despite its excellent accommodations selections & amenities, you won’t have to reach far to catch a glimpse of Balinese culture in action.

-Thanks to a sizeable offshore reef, Sanur also lacks the strong currents & riptides of the west coast, making one of the better areas in Bali for families.
+Thanks to a sizeable offshore reef, Sanur also lacks the strong currents & riptides of the west coast, making one of the better resort towns in Bali for families.
 Kids will love all the activities here from swimming to kitesurfing to sea kayaking.

 Sanur is without a doubt more suitable & satisfying to mature travellers rather than young backpacker types.
 In terms of nightlife, Sanur is far tamer than the west coast.
 There’s still a good selection of restaurants & bars in outside of the resorts, however, that are perfect for enjoying a drink or two with some great food & lovely ocean breezes.